expo/fyi/android-16kb-page-sizes.md

 > New apps and app updates must target Android 15 (API level 35) or higher to be submitted to Google Play; except for Wear OS, Android Automotive OS, and Android TV apps, which must target Android 14 (API level 34) or higher.

 Therefore, you cannot downgrade `targetSdkVersion` to bypass the 16KB page size policy.
 You still need to update your app to be compatible with 16KB page sizes.

+## Need more time to upgrade Expo SDK?

+If you have difficulty upgrading your Expo SDK or need more time to get ready for the 16KB page size support, Google Play Store offers an option to extend the timeline.

+> If you need more time to update your app, you can request an extension to this deadline.
+If you request more time, you'll have until May 31, 2026 to update your app.